 ISO standards often map to — and frequently reference — other international ISO standards, but it’s unusual for them to map to non-ISO standards, especially to one particular region’s regulations.
 So until the GDPR regulatory bodies adopt an official certification mechanism, ISO 27701 provides an excellent way to demonstrate externally-audited compliance with the regulation.

-What does ISO 27701 mean for Cloudflare customers?
+What does ISO 27701 mean to Cloudflare customers?

 Let us do a deeper dive into some of the requirements under ISO 27701